 CAs use the CT protocol to log SSL/TLS certificates they issue in publicly available logs.
 These logs allow domain owners to monitor for fraudulent or mistakenly issued certificates.
 Once a certificate is logged, it is considered ‘CT-compliant.’

-When a certificate is issued for a domain, the CA will typically send the certificate to the domain owner via email or through their account portal.
+When a Certificate Authority (CA) issues a certificate for a domain, it typically sends the certificate to the domain owner through email or their account portal.
 This process can vary depending on the CA and the method used to verify the domain ownership.

 If you are the domain owner and have not received your certificate, you can contact the CA for assistance in retrieving it.
 Once the CA has received the SCTs, it issues the final certificate and sends it to the domain owner.

 Browsers and user agents help keep the web secure: Browsers and other user agents check the CT logs when a certificate is presented to ensure that it has been properly logged and that it has not been revoked.

 CT logs are cryptographically secured and auditable, meaning anyone can check that a certificate has been properly logged by looking it up in the log and detecting any suspicious activity.

 Voila!
 This is how Certificate Transparency is achieved.
 Now let us see how to check whether a website supports CT.

 There are a few ways to check if a website supports Certificate Transparency.
 Here are some of them:

 These are some of the ways to check if CT is supported on a website.
 That said, always remember that even though a website may support CT, it does not necessarily mean it is secure or free from vulnerabilities.

 The idea behind CT is to create a publicly available append-only log of all SSL/TLS certificates, which can be used to detect the misissuance of certificates in real time.
 In the future, it is possible that other web browsers may also implement support for CT and may show warning indicators for sites with certificates that are not present in CT logs.